-First described as a syndrome by Apert in 1906 Apert syndrome primarily affects the head, hands, and feet and is characterized by synostosis [fusion] of the cranial sutures and varying degrees of complex syndactyly of the hands and feet.
+First described as a syndrome by Apert in 1906 Apert syndrome primarily affects the head, hands, and feet and is characterized by fusion or synostosis [fusion] of the cranial sutures and varying degrees of complex syndactyly of the hands and feet.

 Apert syndrome is very rare, probably occurring in one in 200,000 births.

 Etiology is not known.
 It is, a genetic disturbance with a strong dominant inheritance but sporadic cases due to mutation do occur.